JustAnyones/Pidroid/README.md

 docker build --build-arg GIT_COMMIT=$(git rev-parse --short HEAD) -t pidroid-bot .
 ```

-build.sh file is provided for convenience.
+The same command is provided in a build.sh file for convenience.
 If you do not have git installed, you can omit the build-arg part.
 Pidroid uses it for transparency when providing version information.

 After building the docker image, we need to make sure we have a the configuration environment file set up.
 You can read how to do so [here](#configuration).